 The National Organic Standards Board (NOSB) presents an annual list of research priorities for organic food and agriculture.
-The NOSB's Livestock, Crops, Handling, and Materials/GMO Subcommittees propose the priorities at the fall board meeting and reflect both written and oral public comments received by the Board.
-The topics listed below are the 2019 priorities.
+The NOSB's Livestock, Crops, Handling, and Materials/GMO Subcommittees proposed an updated set of priorities at the fall 2019 board meeting and have updated those priorities based on written and oral public comment received leading up to and since that meeting.
+The topics listed below are the 2020 priorities.